socketio/socket.io-website/source/docs/migrating-from-2-to-3.md

 order: 502
 ---

-**Disclaimer**: This is a work in progress.
-You can track the progress and submit feedback [here](https://github.com/socketio/socket.io/issues/3250).

 This release should fix most of the inconsistencies of the Socket.IO library and provide a more intuitive behavior for the end users.
 It is the result of the feedback of the community over the years.
 A big thanks to everyone involved!